-Action taken The execution of a behavior results in the behavior codelets performing their specialized tasks, which may have external or internal consequences.
+The execution of a behavior results in the behavior codelets performing their specialized tasks, which may have external or internal consequences.
 The acting codelets also include an expectation codelet whose task is to monitor the action and bring to consciousness any failure in the expected results.
 CCC does not wait for the running end of a behavior codelet.
 CAV keeps a list of active behavior codelets and, if some particular codelet is already running, it does not start another instance of it.
 But it can abort a running behavior codelet, if it is necessary.
 For example, if a new perception makes a plan unfeasible, during the execution of a behavior codelet (let's say the vehicle is going from a point A to a point B and a new obstacle is detected), then the behavior codelet is aborted, as a new plan must be generated.

-A Brief Analysis of CAV's implementation
+4 A Brief Analysis of CAV's implementation

 A running simulation of CAV's performance is illustrated in figure 5.
+The top left image is a full map of the environment (previously unknown to CAV).
+The other three images are CAV's learned model of the environment, in three different timesteps, plus the graph of possible trajectories which is built while learning the environment.
 The main experiment worked as expected.
-The creature was able to pursue its main objectives: to avoid collision with obstacles while exploring the environment, and at the same time maintaining an energy balance.
+The vehicle was able to pursue its main objectives: to avoid collision with obstacles while exploring the environment, and at the same time maintaining an energy balance.
 While exploring the environment, if the energy level decreased to a critic limit, CAV correctly postponed its exploratory behavior, looked for the closest source of energy and traced a route to it to feed itself.
 After refreshing its batteries, it returned to its exploratory behavior.
 As we said before, though, our main goal was not simply related to the achievement of these tasks (something which could be achieved by more traditional methods, as e.g. in (Gudwin, 1996)), but understanding how "consciousness" could be used in such an application.